ESCOMP/CTSM/doc/source/tech_note/Hydrology/CLM50_Tech_Note_Hydrology.rst

 Numerical Solution
 ^^^^^^^^^^^^^^^^^^^^^^^^

-With reference to :numref:`Water flux schematic figure`, the equation for conservation of mass (equation :eq:`ZEqnNum790844`) can be integrated over each layer as
+With reference to :numref:`Figure Water flux schematic`, the equation for conservation of mass (equation :eq:`ZEqnNum790844`) can be integrated over each layer as

 .. math::